-During your professional life, it’s inevitable that the size of your paycheck will change.
-Whether you move jobs, get promoted or get laid off, several factors influence how much money you bring home.
+During your career, it’s inevitable that the size of your paycheck will change.
+Whether you move jobs, get promoted or get laid off, many factors influence how much money you bring home.
 When your income does change, for better or worse, it is essential to know how you can adapt.

 Don’t spend more

 If you get a raise or bonus, pat yourself on the back – you’ve earned it.
 Just don’t treat yourself by spending that extra cash right away.
 Thorin Klosowski of Lifehacker cautions that when you get a pay increase and immediately adjust your lifestyle to it, you become trapped in a cycle of getting paid more but still not having more money ready for the future.

 Instead, take a long-term look at the goals you want to reach before you alter how much you spend every day.
 For example, if you’re going to have money for a down payment on a house, consider saving your pay increase on every paycheck to bring you that much closer to being able to afford it.